KezhenY/Advanced_Predictive_Modeling/README.md

 # Advanced_Predictive_Modeling

-This respository lists Code and Analysis for topics from the following books
+This repository lists Code and Analysis for topics from the following books

 - B_Bishop-Pattern-Recognition-and-Machine-Learning-2006
 - Deep Learning with Python